 Quince Tree Rootstock Explained

 Quince A (Half Standard): This means that the stem or main trunk of the tree will be clear of branches for 1 metre or more.
 Ideal for most gardens as this enables the owner to gain easier access underneath the canopy for mowing and possibly companion planting.
+Ultimate height of the Quince tree will be around 350cm but can be pruned to any height you prefer.

 General Quince Tree Information